 “The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.”
 (Ecc.
 1:9 KJV)

 I disliked the story itself, though.
 Why it was necessary to bludgeon readers with modern day political correctness I do not know.
 There is nothing new about homosexuality, about discrimination in any form, about rape, about prostitution, about drinking, about drug addiction, about pedophilia.
 An abundance of the world’s population goes an entire lifetime without any of these touching them (many live out their lives in total ignorance–for good or bad–of any of these things), yet this is the bulk of what the ghosts or souls tell us about.
-The abundance of profanity used to differences in class or sexual attitudes was really overwhelming.
+The abundance of profanity used to show differences in class or sexual attitudes was really overwhelming.
 Profane adjectives and sex talk by ghosts has a very limited appeal to me.
 I’m sure this was well-intentioned as a way to make the reader feel the same pull of injustice in today’s world as we feel toward the horror of slavery in past times.
 But it was grossly overdone.

-4 Stars and, in spite of my own dislikes, I highly recommend it for the originality of the storytelling.
+In spite of my own dislikes, I highly recommend it for the originality of the storytelling.